XiaoBaiiiiii/colmap-pcd/README.md

 colmap gui
 ```

 Download [Smith Hall Outdoor Dataset](https://drive.google.com/drive/folders/1P1J9cEWSSFCL_XmHSVYfuWgtmcgAWprB).
 We only need '25_images.zip', 'intrinsics.txt', and 'pointcloud_with_norm.ply' for quick testing, while we keep '450_images.zip' for full-scale testing later.
 After downloading, unzip '25_images.zip'.
 Then, [follow this instruction video](https://youtu.be/TuX8tCmJCC8) to load the example dataset to Colmap-PCD and start processing.
-The red lines illustrate the initial image-to-point cloud association and the blue lines illustrate the final associations.
+The red lines illustrate the initial image-to-point cloud association.
+The blue and yellow lines illustrate the final associations for non-level and level surface points, respectively.

 <p align="center">
   <a href="https://youtu.be/TuX8tCmJCC8"><img src="img/instruction_video.jpg" alt="Instruction Video" width="70%"/></a>